poznas/flp-to-dawproject/knowledgebase-flstudio-transfer.md

         # Process each project (one per arrangement)
         for project in projects:
-            if not project.arrangements():  # Call method instead of property continue
+            if not project.arrangements:
+                continue

-            # Fixed: Access arrangements as a property and iterate over clips properly
+            # Fixed: Get clips from tracks in arrangements
-            clip_paths = {
+            clip_paths = {}
-                clip: clip.source_path
-                for arrangement in project.arrangements()
+            for arrangement in project.arrangements:
+                for track in arrangement.get_tracks():
-                for clip in arrangement.clips
+                    for clip in track.clips:
-            }
+                        clip_paths[clip] = clip.source_path

             generator = DAWProjectGenerator(
-                arrangements=project.arrangements(),
+                arrangements=project.arrangements,
                 clip_paths=clip_paths
             )